 As you practice Jiu-Jitsu, you will find it useful as both an offensive and defensive tool.
 You will also realize its value as a common uniform to promote safe and technical practice of Jiu-jitsu.

 The Gi game obviously has a lot more to it.
-Everything that can be done with the Gi, can be done without it, making it a more complex game.
+Most of the fundamental techniques that can be done with the Gi, can be done without it, making it a more complex game.
 Additionally, taking away the Gi allows physical attributes such as size, strength, and athleticism to come to play with greater effect due to the lack of levers and friction.
 Working with the Gi is generally considered more of a “thinking man’s” game.
 Training “No-Gi” can also be a thinking game, but because the gi removes many physical advantages, it adds more techniques, but with all that said, you should practice whatever is fun for you, gi, no-gi and/or both.

 For now, you should view your Kimono as a set of training wheels.
 As you develop a higher level of proficiency, you will learn to perform Jiu-Jitsu techniques with and without a Kimono.
 The kimono will add a level of sophistication to your game that will result in you, as a student, becoming a more advanced and technical fighter.

 Chess and Checkers

 It is simply logic that when you add the Gi to a grappling match, it will add more possibilities.
 The match therefore becomes more complex; Just as a game of Chess.
 Since Chess has more pieces with various types of attacks and movements, it is more intricate and takes many years to master.
 This is the same concept for Jiu-Jitsu with the Gi.
 It would be much easier for a good chess player to join in on a game of checkers than the other way around.